Supreme Court to Hear Arguments in Challenge to Trump’s Birthright Citizenship Order

 It is unusual for the Supreme Court to hear an oral argument in May, just weeks before it begins its summer recess.

-The case is actually three separate cases that the justices will hear together.
+The justices will actually hear three separate cases on the matter at once.
 They are Trump v.
 CASA Inc., Trump v.
 Washington, and Trump v.
 New Jersey.
 All three cases were appealed to the Supreme Court on March 13.

 Trump’s Executive Order 14160, signed on Jan.
 20, states that “the Fourteenth Amendment has never been interpreted to extend citizenship universally to everyone born within the United States.”

-According to the order, an individual born in the United States is not “subject to the jurisdiction thereof” if that person’s mother was unlawfully present in the country and the individual’s father was not a U.S. citizen or lawful permanent resident at the time of his or her birth.
+According to Trump’s executive order, an individual born in the United States is not “subject to the jurisdiction thereof” if that person’s mother was unlawfully present in the country and the individual’s father was not a U.S. citizen or lawful permanent resident at the time of the person’s birth.

-It further stated that the privilege of U.S. citizenship does not apply to an individual whose mother’s presence was lawful but temporary and whose father was neither a citizen nor a lawful permanent resident at the time of that individual’s birth.
+It also states that the privilege of U.S. citizenship does not apply to an individual whose mother’s presence was lawful but temporary and whose father was neither a citizen nor a lawful permanent resident at the time of that individual’s birth.

 By Sam Dorman and Matthew Vadum